inkognitro/react-app-tutorial/02-authentication.md

 export default App;
 ```
 You should be able to change the current user's state by clicking the "login" and "logout" links.
 The current user should not change after a page refresh.
-This is reached with the `CurrentUserRepository` repository
+This is reached with `CurrentUserRepository`
-whose implementation does store the current user at the browser's local storage.
+whose implementation stores the current user in the browser's local storage.
-At the first render, the `<App>` initializes the current user by looking at the local storage first.
+The `<App>` initializes the current user by looking at the local storage at first render.

 > :bulb: A `useEffect` hook, having an empty dependency array (second parameter) does correspond to a
 > `componentDidMount` hook of a class component.